fletchjp/MERG-Arduino-Software/README.md

 That has not sorted out all the problems and I still do not understand why some things work and others not.
 Some of the more mysterious errors were due to mistakes I made in configuration of the arduino path information.

 I still have this error with the CBUS codes.
 I cannot find the reference in CBUS2515.h.
 It is connected to use of SPI.
 I have flagged it as an issue with the Arduino extension to VS Code.
+I won't expect an answer there soon as they have 134 open issues.

 {
 	"resource": "/E:/GitHub/Arduino/CBUSmINnOUT/CBUSmINnOUT.ino",